christensenacademy/christensen-academy/modules/beginning-java/textpages/java-objects-and-classes-intro.md

 In Java, each object has clearly-defined modes or **methods** of behavior.

+Thus, each object in Java is composed of two parts: state (variables) and behavior (methods).

 ##Classes

 In a sense, a class is a mold from which objects are created.
 Another way of saying this is that each object is an "instance" of a class.
 This is useful because even if you create 100 objects from the same class, you'll only need to write the code once for describing how each object should work.